M6 motorway: Planning and construction

-The section of the M6 that runs over Shap Fell in Cumbria at Shap Summit is 1036 ft above sea level, one of the highest points on any motorway in the UK (Junction 22 of the M62 on Saddleworth Moor is higher).
+The section of the M6 that runs over Shap Fell in Cumbria at Shap Summit is 1036 ft above sea level, one of the highest points on any motorway in the UK (Junction 22 of the M62 on Moss Moor is higher).
 The motorway engineers here chose to follow the route of the Lancaster and Carlisle Railway engineered by Joseph Locke (now part of the West Coast Main Line) where the motorway runs in a split-level cutting above the railway in the descent from Shap Fell through the Lune Gorge into southern Cumbria.

 The northbound entry slip road at Lancaster (Junction 34) was unusually short, presenting problems for traffic joining the motorway.
 The M6 crosses the River Lune at this point and unless the bridge had been made wider, there was no space to build a longer slip road.
 This junction was upgraded from an earlier emergency-vehicles-only access point, which explains the substandard design.
 The construction of the Heysham to M6 Link Road (The Bay Gateway) has completely re-modelled this junction with a wide additional bridge over the River Lune and other works repositioning slip roads with new acceleration lanes to modern standards.

 The route was originally intended to replace the old A6, which it does along the northern section starting with the Preston Bypass.
 However, a much closer approximation to the overall actual route of the M6 (heading north from its southern terminus) is provided by following the A45, A34, A50, A49, then the A6.
 South of Preston, the A6 route is instead supplemented by the M61 as far as Manchester, with the M60 acting as a bypass around the city.
 South of Manchester, there is no true motorway replacement for the old road.
 The M1 acts as a bypass for long-distance traffic in the south, from the Kegworth junction near Nottingham, to Luton and St. Albans near London; but, it is not an alternative for local traffic as the routes diverge by more than 15 mi while passing through Northamptonshire.
 Across the Pennines, the old road remains the main local through-route, and long-distance fast traffic between Derby and Manchester must instead take either the A50 and M6, or M1 and M62.